rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 When we must be explicit, we can add a lifetime bound on a trait object like `Box<Foo>` with the syntax `Box<Foo + 'a>` or `Box<Foo + 'static>`, depending on what’s needed.
-Just as with the other bounds, this means that any implementer of the `Foo` trait that has any references inside must have the lifetime specified in the trait object bounds as those references.
+Just as with the other bounds, this means that any implementor of the `Foo` trait that has any references inside must have the lifetime specified in the trait object bounds as those references.

 Next, let’s take a look at some other advanced features dealing with traits!